-Cadence[®] Interface Guide.
-This guide contains information and procedures to assist designers in the design of Actel FPGAs using Cadence CAE tools.
+Cadence® Interface Guide.
+This guide contains information and procedures to assist designers in the design of Actel devices using Cadence CAE software and the Designer Series software.

-Mentor Graphics[®] Interface Guide.
-This guide contains information and procedures to assist designers in the design of Actel FPGAs using Mentor Graphics CAE tools.
+Mentor Graphics® Interface Guide.
+This guide contains information and procedures to assist designers in the design of Actel devices using Mentor Graphics CAE software and the Designer Series software.

-MOTIVETM Static Timing Analsis Interface Guide.
+MOTIVETM Static Timing Analysis Interface Guide.
 This guide contains information and procedures to assist designers in the use of the MOTIVE software to perform static timing analysis on Actel designs.

-Viewlogic[®] Powerview Interface Guide.
-This guide contains information and procedures to assist designers in the design of Actel FPGAs using Viewlogic[®] Powerview CAE tools.
+Synopsys® Synthesis Methodology Guide.
+This guide contains preferred HDL coding styles and information and procedures to assist designers in the design of Actel devices using Synopsys CAE software and the Designer Series software.

-Viewlogic[®] Workview Office Interface Guide.
-This guide contains information and procedures to assist designers in the design of Actel FPGAs using Viewlogic Workview Office CAE tools.
+Viewlogic Powerview® Interface Guide.
+This guide contains information and procedures to assist designers in the design of Actel devices using Powerview CAE software and the Designer Series software.

-Synopsys[®] Synthesis Methodology Guide.
-This guide contains HDL methodology information and procedures to assist designers in the design of Actel FPGAs using Synopsys CAE tools.
+Viewlogic Workview Office Interface Guide.
+This guide contains information and procedures to assist designers in the design of Actel devices using Workview Office CAE software and the Designer Series software.